TiranaCorp/launch-codes/README.md

-# launch-codes
+# Node Hello World

-I am going to host the launch codes
+Simple node.js app that servers "hello world"

+Great for testing simple deployments to the cloud

+## Run It

+`npm start`